aleks1414/de-documentation/data-engineering/starting_python_projects.md

     └── test_main.py          # Example test file
 ```

+Make sure to create a folder first for your project and then create a virtual environment there

 ## **2. Python Setup: Conda vs Other Virtual Environments**

 Python virtual environments isolate dependencies, ensuring compatibility and avoiding conflicts.